-- The first year cohort of The Bottle Yard’s Media Production Diploma delivered by boomsatuma is a key part of the live broadcast production, creating designs for set dressing, painting the set itself and supporting the live outside broadcast in a variety of roles; ranging from assistant floor managers to grips, boom operators and runners.
+- The first year cohort of The Bottle Yard’s Film & TV Production Diploma delivered by boomsatuma is a key part of the live broadcast production, creating designs for set dressing, painting the set itself and supporting the live outside broadcast in a variety of roles; ranging from assistant floor managers to grips, boom operators and runners.

 - Students from City of Bristol College, South Bristol skills academy are also bringing their skills to the production, students will be doing the make up for a cast of 30, including 20 more young ACTA actors who are the background artists for the live broadcast.

 Tune in on Friday 16th November, BBC One Points West from 18:30 and BBC Children on Need from 19:30.